- Course Number: ENGL 25

 How have language, reading, and literature responded to revolutions in media, communication, and information technology?
 This course introduces the history and theory of the major changes in human discourse that have led up to our current information age.
 Readings in literary and artistic works exemplify the creative artist’s response to these changes.

-Note to students wishing to crash the course: you can join the course’s Gauchospace site before and for a limited time after the beginning of the quarter to access announcements, course news, and course resources.
-(See also the Honors Section of this course, which currently has room for enrollment.)
+Live lectures will be M,W, F 1:00-1:30 (Pacific Time) at this Zoom address).
+Note to students wishing to crash the course: you can join the course’s Gauchospace site before, and for a limited time after, the beginning of the quarter to access announcements, course news, and course resources.
+(See also the Honors Section of this course.)

 Highlights of the course: